Pitinga mine: Environmental impact

 Mineração Taboca made efforts to minimise environmental damage and to assist recovery of the mined areas.
 This includes building dams and dykes to hold tailings and to clarify water, replanting areas cleared for mining or road construction, creating drainage systems and so on.
 Tailings are held in holding ponds as a reserve that may be further processed if justified by a rise in the price of tin.

 In 1987 the dykes of four ponds broke.

 The sediment was released into the Alalaú River, and the pollution affected the fish downstream in the Waimiri-Atroari Indian Reserve.
-The Indians reported that the polluted water had made them ill.
-The company has researched ways of restoring the degraded areas, and has worked with the environmental agencies on plans for recovery.
+The Indians reported the polluted water had made them ill.
+The company has researched ways of restoring the degraded areas, and has worked with environmental agencies on plans for recovery.
 The plans include work by universities, research institutes and specialised companies.

 As of March 1991 the cost of environmental recovery was estimated at US$50 million.